Residential aged care residents

 Vaccination is the most effective protection against COVID-19.
-Protecting the people who live and work in residential aged care is a priority.
+Protecting the people who live in residential aged care is a priority.

 Why residents should get vaccinated

-COVID-19 vaccination is voluntary but strongly encouraged for residents in aged care homes.
+COVID-19 vaccination is strongly encouraged for residents in aged care homes.
 It remains the most effective protection against severe illness, hospitalisation and death from COVID-19.

 If you have any concerns, please talk to your doctor or other health professional about the benefits and risks of vaccination.